filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled unless one or more features described above are required.

 ### pam
 The flag will pass `-Dpam=true` option to the Meson build script.
 This will install the `systemd-user-sessions` binary and the associated `.service` file.
-It will also install the PAM module for SystemD (`pam_systemd.so`) for integrating with `systemd-logind`.
+It will also install the PAM module for SystemD (`pam_systemd.so`) for integrating with `systemd-logind` and registering the user session with systemd control group hierarchy.
+The module also applies various resource management and runtime parameters to the new session, as configured in the JSON User Record of the user, when one is defined.

-This flag is recommended for systems with a graphical desktop environment.
+This flag is recommended for systems that use the PAM (Pluggable Authentication Module) stack or a graphical desktop environment.

 ### pcre
 This flag passes `-Dpcre2=true` option to the Meson build script.
 Enable the `-g` and the `--case-sensitive=` options support for `journalctl`, allowing to search for journal entries using PCRE expressions.